Music Performance Diploma Requirements (ATCL, LTCL & FTCL)

 • Distinction: 80–100

-• FTCL is assessed holistically with a single result.
-Performance is assessed across four areas:
+• FTCL is assessed holistically with a single result -Approved, or Not Approved.

 Additional Notes